jbmalvar/anime-stumble-upon/README.md

 The following **additional** features are implemented:

 * [X] List anything else that you added to improve the site's functionality!
-* [X] Added when clicking on banned attribute, it's removed and can be found again.

 ## Video Walkthrough